 - detailing

-As mentioned earlier, cast iron made by the Sanjo Special Cast is much lighter than many other brands.
-Because the company uses FCV iron and FCD iron in their cookware.
 The metal is more difficult to work with compared to standard iron.
-But because of the added strength of FVC and FCD, the casting works can make cast iron cookware that is only 2mm in thickness.
-And this makes the cookware much lighter compared to other brands.
+But because of the added strength of FVC and FCD, the casting works can make cast iron cookware that is only 2mm thick.
+Therefore, cookware is much lighter compared to other brands.

 Unilloy Cast-iron Skillet | Lodge Cast-iron Skillet | |